Configuration & Usage

 For each channel you can choose whether to include or exclude it from the sitemap, as well as define its url structure, change frequency and priority.
 The url structure supports the following tags which work the same as the associated channel entry tags:

-Note that if an entry is assigned to multiple categories then only the first category will be used in parsing.
+If an entry is assigned to multiple categories then only the first category will be used in parsing.

 The change frequency should indicate frequently the page is likely to change.
 This value provides general information to search engines but does not correlate exactly to how often they crawl the page.